dharayush7/Paragraph_to_Handwriting_Convertor/README.md

-# Paragraph to Handwriting Image Convetor
+# Paragraph to Handwriting Image Convetor EXE

 Only run in the CMD.
 ## Description :